 - Final Approval: At this point, you will see the final low-resolution rendered video.
 This will be a final opportunity to re-check all elements, spelling, and audio.
 If necessary, minor tweaks will be done.

 - Final Delivery: With everything approved, we then set up the final files for full resolution rendering.
 This can take anywhere from an hour or two to a few days to complete, and depends on the complexity of the project and number of outlets.

 SCEA gathers and produces content for digital signs on display at the Old Westbury, Manhattan, and Vancouver campuses.
 These displays include interactive touch-screen displays offering news, events, and directory information.

 We actively seek content about events and other initiatives from a variety of sources and encourage the NYIT community to send us compelling information to post on these high-visibility signs.

 Have content?
-Let us know: Reach out to your Point of Contact to have your news posted.
+Let us know: Reach out to us to have your news posted.
 We will need the name of your event, date and time, place, and brief description.Still have questions?
 Call 646.273.6150.